 For example, let’s say your business sells gymnastics mats, which is your primary keyword.
 Your LSI keywords might include “landing mats,” “gymnastics equipment” “martial arts studios,” “cheerleading equipment,” “floor padding,” “foam exercise mats,” and so on.

-Our keyword research gives our SEO copywriters an arsenal of relevant keywords they can incorporate into your site, so you get the SEO benefit without your copy sounding forced or awkward.
+As part of our SEO services offering, keyword research delivers an arsenal of relevant keywords they can incorporate into your site, so you get the SEO benefit without your copy sounding forced or awkward.
 Google understands what your page is all about, and your customers get a deeper understanding of your products & services.
 It’s a win-win.

 I Have My Keywords… Now What?

 Here’s where the website optimization work really begins.
-On-page optimization involves weaving your semantic keywords into your website for best SEO effect, without sacrificing readability or customer experience.
+On-page optimization involves weaving your semantic keywords into your website for best SEO marketing effect, without sacrificing readability or customer experience.
 Yes, you want Google to rank your site higher, but you don’t want to alienate potential customers in the process.

-Here are a few quick guidelines from our SEO team:
+Here are a few quick guidelines for website optimization: